filecoin-project/filecoin-docs/storage-providers/filecoin-deals/filecoin-programs.md

 [Evergreen](https://evergreen.filecoin.io/) extends the Slingshot program by aiming to store the open datasets forever.
 Standard deals have a maximum duration of 540 days, which is not long enough for valuable, open datasets that might need to be stored forever.
 Evergreen uses a deal engine ([Spade](https://github.com/ribasushi/spade)) that automatically renews deals to extend the lifetime of the dataset on-chain.

-## Moon Landing

-[Moon Landing](https://moon-landing.io) is a program related to Slingshot and Evergreen.
-Moon Landing aims to provide assistance for new storage providers to enter the Slingshot program.
-They provide technical assistance as well as establishing contacts with other storage providers.
-Participants in the Moon Landing program are matched with other storage providers in a capsule.
-The intent is to grow communities of storage providers that can learn from each other and can share data replicas with each other.

 ## Saturn

 A whole new access capability is being launched with [Saturn](https://saturn.tech), which is the world’s first Web3 Content Delivery Network (CDN).
 Saturn, as a fully distributed CDN, allows clients to access their data via Saturn nodes close to them.
 Content retrieval times of less than 1 second will open up various new use-cases for Filecoin and create a new market for retrieval providers (L1 Saturn nodes) in which storage providers can also participate.